tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ![dag-home-full.png](images/airflow_workshop/dag-home-full.png)

-If you click on taxi, it will go to the graph view of the DAG.
+If you click on taxi, you will be redirected to the grid view of the DAG.
+You can click the `Graph` option on top to get the graph view of the DAG.

 ![airflow-dag-graph.png](images/airflow_workshop/airflow-dag-graph.png)